Make: A DIY Nature Explorer Kit (from a Shoebox!)

 NATURE KIT ACCESSORIES:

-Prepare your trunk’s main cardboard pieces
+Prepare your trunk’s main cardboard pieces.

-Use a glue gun to glue the flap of your shoebox lid to your shoebox as shown below.
+Use a glue gun to glue the flap of your shoebox lid to your shoebox, as shown below.
 Cover your shoebox with a brown paper bag or brown butcher paper (like you’re wrapping a school book!)

 I wanted our explorer trunk to look like aged, worn leather, so I folded and crumpled up the grocery bag we used.
 When covering your box, use the glue gun liberally on all the flat sides and along the edges – this will hold the paper flat to your box.
-You can skip this step or paint your shoebox instead if you prefer!

 Cover your cardboard squares with colorful paper.